vanessafarraye/dom_exercises/events/README.md

 - Move the `<script>` element into the `<head>` element.
 - All your event listeners should break.
 Why?
 What errors do you see in your JavaScript Console?
-- Listen for the `DOMContentLoaded` event and put your other code inside of the new handler to get things working again.
+- Listen for the `load` event on the `window` object and put your other code inside of the new handler to get things working again.

 ## Questions

 - What does `event.preventDefault()` do?
 - Why do we listen for the `submit` event on a `<form>` instead of listening for the `click` event on the submit button?
-- What does the `DOMContentLoaded` event allow us to do?
+- What does the `window`'s `load` event allow us to do?